xployt404/rpi-keysniffer/README.md

 5. cables to connect circuit for example simple jumper wires

 ## Setup
 First of all wire the circuit as shown down below.
-You can see the Pinouts of each device down below.
+You can see the Pinouts of each device in the following pictures.
 Just wire the Logic Level Converter inbetween. <br/>
   Raspberry Pi -->  Logic Level Converter -->  Arduino<br/>
   GND --> GND -->                   GND<br/>
   3.3V Pin -->      LV/HV   -->               VCC<br/>